Watering Regulations

 Other Greenery and Gardens

-• Watering trees, shrubs, and flowers is permitted any day from 4am to 9am if using a sprinkler, or any time if hand watering or using drip irrigation.
-All hoses must have an automatic shut-off device.
+• Watering trees, shrubs, and flowers is permitted any day from 5 a.m. to 9 a.m. if using an automatic or manual sprinkler, or any time if hand watering or using drip irrigation.
+Hoses must have an automatic shut-off nozzle.

 • Water restrictions do not apply to the use of rainwater, grey water or any forms of recycled water.